emmanuel1-byte/book-directory-api/README.md

   ` npm start  `

-# Technology used
+# Features
+- SignUp
-- Nodejs
+- Login
-- Express js
+- Logout
+- session based Authentication

+# Basic CRUD
+- Add a Book
+- Get all Books
-- postgresql
+- Get a Book
-- passportjs
+- Update a Book
-- pg-session
+- Delete a Book

+# Testing
+- all Endpoints are tested

+# Major Dependencies
+- Express js - the core of the API
+- Postgresql - the Relational database mangement system used
-- pg-promise
+- pg-promise - the database driver for postgresql
-- supertest
-- mocha
+- supertest & mocha - for testing
+- pg-session - the session store
+- passportjs - the Authentication middleware

 # Api Documentation
 -  https://www.postman.com/cloudy-escape-698934/workspace/emmanuel/collection/24822385-ae4afb23-91fc-414e-9538-33dc3cd80493